-Their analysis led to the eventual creation of a class of time-discrete, size-discrete branching processes now called Galton-Watson processes or Bienaymé-Galton-Watson processes, since key aspects of the topic were discovered thirty years earlier by I. J. Bienaymé (see [HS77, Bac11]).
-The study of these and other branching processes has led to numerous interesting lines of research, and we refer the reader to [AN04] where the basic theory and applications are beautifully laid out.
+Their analysis led to the eventual creation of a class of time-discrete, size-discrete branching processes now called Galton-Watson processes or Bienaymé-Galton-Watson processes, since key aspects of the topic were discovered thirty years earlier by I. J. Bienaymé (see [3,19]).
+The study of these and other branching processes has led to numerous interesting lines of research, and we refer the reader to [2] where the basic theory and applications are beautifully laid out.

 Branching and coalescence are intrinsically connected concepts, and are in some sense dual.
 Indeed, following a tree from root to leaf leads to branching, and following it from leaf to root leads to coalescence.
-Mathematically, a deep connection between branching and coalescence was exposed by Kingman [Kin82a, Kin82b] in his efforts to address questions of ancestry in population genetics.
+Mathematically, a deep connection between branching and coalescence was exposed by Kingman [21, 22] in his efforts to address questions of ancestry in population genetics.
 Loosely speaking, ancestral lineages branch as time proceeds forward, while the Kingman coalescent traces the sizes of groups or clusters of individuals with a common living ancestor as time evolves backwards.
 Kingman was particularly concerned with models that emerged from early work of Moran and Wright that hold total population fixed.
-His work was subsequently expanded to study a general class of exchangeable coalescent models, and a natural completion-the class of Λ-coalescents-was identified and studied by Pitman [Pit99] and Sagitov [Sag99].
-We refer to the book [Ber06] and the survey papers [Ber09, GIM14] for an overview of the now-extensive literature in this area.
-For aspects particularly related to CSBPs, we refer to [BLG00, Lam03, Sch03, BBC+05, BBS08, BBL14].
+His work was subsequently expanded to study a general class of exchangeable coalescent models, and a natural completion-the class of $\Lambda$ -coalescents-was identified and studied by Pitman [34] and Sagitov [35].
+We refer to the book [8] and the survey papers [6, 16] for an overview of the now-extensive literature in this area.
+For aspects particularly related to CSBPs, we refer to [4, 5, 9, 13, 24, 37].

-The present work focuses on classical Galton-Watson processes and their continuum limits-continuous state branching processes (CSBPs)-which are models in which populations may fluctuate.
-Our work was originally motivated by observations of Bertoin and Le Gall contained in a series of papers that relate certain coalescence models to CSBPs [BLG03, BLG05, BLG06].
-In [BLG06] the authors prove a striking result which shows that the Lévy jump measure associated to certain CSBPs satisfies a generalized Smoluchowski coagulation equation with multiple coalescence.
-One motivation for this work was to provide a simple and natural explanation for this fact.
+The present work focuses on classic Galton-Watson processes and their continuum limits-continuous state branching processes (CSBPs)-which are models in which populations may fluctuate.
+Our work was originally motivated by observations of Bertoin and Le Gall contained in a series of papers that relate certain coalescence models to CSBPs [10-12].
+In [12] the authors prove a striking result which shows that the Lévy jump measure associated to certain CSBPs satisfies a generalized Smoluchowski coagulation equation with multiple coalescence.
+One goal of our work is to provide a simple and natural explanation for this fact.

-Our starting point is an elementary observation showing that the n-step descendant distribution of the Galton-Watson process satisfies a discrete Smoluchowski coagulation equation with multiple coalescence.
-We use this basic connection to establish simple criteria for the convergence of scaling limits of critical Galton-Watson processes and study the coagulation dynamics of the Lévy jump measure of certain CSBPs.
-(As we consider only classical time-homogeneous Galton-Watson processes, we make no connection with the large literature on branching in varying and random environments, except for recent work of Bansaye and Simatos [BS15] where the authors develop general convergence criteria that compare closely with ours.)
+Our starting point for such an explanation is an elementary observation showing that the n-step descendant distribution of the Galton-Watson process satisfies a discrete Smoluchowski coagulation equation with multiple coalescence.
+We use this basic connection to study scaling limits of Galton-Watson process and the coagulation dynamics of the Lévy jump measure of certain CSBPs.

-Our scaling and limit analysis of the coagulation dynamics associated with critical Galton-Watson processes leads to a simple yet striking observation: The nonlinear scaling dynamics of CSBPs becomes linear and purely dilational when expressed in terms of the Lévy triple that represents the branching mechanism.
-This observation is parallel to results of [MP08] that concern the dynamic scaling analysis of solvable Smoluchowski equations, and extends an analogy between CSBPs and infinite divisibility which has been evident since the work of Grimvall [Gri74] classifying all continuum limits of Galton-Watson processes as CSBPs.
-Here we make use of the dilational representation to establish the existence of certain universal critical Galton-Watson processes and CSBPs which generate all critical and subcritical CSBPs as subsequential scaling limits.
-These universal processes are analogous to W. Doeblin's "universal laws" in classical probability theory [Fel71, XVII.9].
-Further, they supply a precise interpretation to a remark made by Grey [Gre74] to the effect that a large class of "critical and subcritical processes . . . do not seem to lend themselves to suitable scaling" which yields a well-defined limit.
+From our scaling and limit analysis of the coagulation dynamics associated with Galton-Watson processes follows another simple yet striking observation: The nonlinear scaling dynamics of CSBPs becomes linear and purely dilational when expressed in terms of the Lévy triple that represents the branching mechanism!
+This observation is parallel to results of [31] that concern the dynamic scaling analysis of solvable Smoluchowski equations, and extends an analogy between CSBPs and infinite divisibility which has been evident since the work of Grimvall [18] classifying all continuum limits of Galton-Watson processes as CSBPs.
+Here we make use of the dilational representation to establish the existence of certain universal critical Galton-Watson and CSBPs which generate all critical and subcritical CSBPs as subsequential scaling limits.
+These universal processes are analogous to W. Doeblin's "universal laws" in classical probability theory [15, XVII.9], and add a precise explanation to a remark made by Grey [17] to the effect that a large class of "critical and subcritical processes ... do not seem to lend themselves to suitable scaling" which yields a well-defined limit.